 Dialogue simulations can be used as a method to assess students learning online as well.
 It allows students to practice facing real-life conversations.
 They include branching scenarios with multiple decision points.
 Each decision students made leads to different consequences.

 Students must use their skills and abilities to deal with the situation.
 The students’ choice also reflects their character.
-Therefore, the teacher can know more about them and re-orientate their behaviors if necessary.
+So, teachers can know more about them and re-orientate their behaviors if necessary.
 Furthermore, this method helps students master sales, customer service skills or test how well they prepare for a job interview.

 The situation takes place in a safe virtual environment.
-Thus, the teacher can check students’ proficiency without any real-world risk.
+Thus, teachers can check students’ proficiency without any real-world risk.

 Note that the situation should be as realistic as possible.